 Will Replacing My Central Air Conditioning Help Indoor Air Quality?

 The air you breathe in your home is outside air filtered through your HVAC system, which maintains a consistent temperature and humidity level to maximize comfort.
-A new, clean air conditioning system will improve indoor air quality, but if your unit is working properly and has been properly maintained, the IAQ improvement won’t be significant enough to be worth the cost.
+Installing a new air conditioning system will improve indoor air quality, but if your unit is working properly and has been properly maintained, the IAQ improvement won’t be significant enough to be worth the cost.

 However, replacing an older air conditioning unit provides many benefits, including the technological breakthroughs that have made new HVAC units more energy-efficient, less expensive to operate, better at controlling the comfort level in homes — including humidity – and more environmentally friendly.
 And yes, the new HVAC system will help the indoor air quality.